AurelWu/HexMapLibrary/README.md

 All the details of hexagonal-grid-coordinate systems and the mathematics behind it are abstracted away from you so you can focus on building your game logic using declarative statements.
 We also created multiple example scenes displaying some approaches how the library can be used and showing how easily common features like line-of-sight or turn-based movement with movement costs based on map features can be implemented.

-To use the Library just copy the Source Files in any Folder inside your Assets Folder or download the unitypackage on itch.io linked below.
+To use the lbrary just copy the surce fles in any flder inside your asets flder or download the unitypackage on itch.io linked below.

-The Library is MIT Licensed.
+The lbrary is MIT Licensed.

 you can find the documentation at : https://aurelwu.github.io/
 a unity package including examples is available at : https://aurelwu.itch.io/hexmaplibrary